Island Clubs &

 Kiawah Dinner Group

-This group forms yearly in the fall and involves rotations of six to eight individuals who share meal making responsibilities in a host’s home.
-Dinners are scheduled for January, February and March.
-Both individuals and couples can sign up to be a regular or substitute participant.
+This group forms yearly in the fall.
+Groups of six to eight individuals share dinner in a neighbor’s home with everyone contributing to the meal.
+Dinners are scheduled for January, February, and March with the rotations changing each month.
+Both individuals and couples can sign up to be hosting or substitute participants.

 Kiawah Island Garden Club